 for 1 to do

-Select Chain
+Select chain

-Add Constraint
+Add constraint

 return

-(a) Project schedule (b) Basic Chaining
+(a) Project schedule (b) Basic chaining

 Figure 2.
-The Basic Chaining and its resource allocation
+Basic chaining and resource allocation.

-For the project schedule shown in Figure 2(a), according to the Basic Chaining, all activities in the baseline schedule shall be sorted by their start time, and the allocated order of the activities will be: .
-Taking the resource allocation of the 6th day as an example, when the activity 5 is allocated with the chain, supposing its initial chain is randomly chosen as chain 14, so that the last activity in chain 14 is activity 1.
-Because activity 5 needs 2 capacity units that all provided by activity 1, activity 5 will be allocated to 2 chains, i.e. chain 13 and chain 14.
-Then, the next activity will be activity 6.
-Assuming activity 6 is randomly allocated to chain 12, which can be regarded as the initial chain of it.
-Because activity 6 needs 5 capacity units, activity 6 will be allocated to 5 chains, from chain 8 to chain 12.
-However, the capacity units that activity 6 needed are coming from activity 1, 3 and 4.
-In a similar manner, resources can be allocated to activity 8 and activity 7, the chosen chains of activity 8 will be chain 3 to chain 7, and the capacity units for activity 8 are provided by activity 2 and 4.
-Activity 7 is allocated to chain 2, and the needed resource is coming from the last activity (activity 2) in the chain 2, just as illustrated on Figure 2(b).
+According to basic chaining, for the project schedule in Figure 2(a), all activities in the baseline schedule are sorted by the start time, and the allocated order of the activities is 1，2，3，4，5，6，8，7，9，10.
+Taking the resource allocation of the sixth day as an example, when Activity 5 is allocated with the chain, suppose its initial chain is randomly chosen as Chain 14 so that the last activity in Chain 14 is Activity 1.
+Activity 5 requires two capacity units provided by Activity 1, and Activity 5 is allocated to two chains (i.e., Chains 13 and 14).
+Then, the next activity is Activity 6.
+Assuming Activity 6 is randomly allocated to Chain 12, which can be regarded as its initial chain, Activity 6 requires five capacity units; thus, Activity 6 is allocated to five chains, from Chain 8 to 12.
+However, the capacity units that Activity 6 requires are from Activities 1, 3 and 4.
+Similarly, resources can be allocated to Activities 8 and 7, and the chosen chains of Activity 8 are Chains 3 to 7.
+The capacity units for Activity 8 are provided by Activities 2 and 4.
+Activity 7 is allocated to Chain 2, and the resources are from the last activity (Activity 2) in Chain 2, as illustrated in Figure 2(b).

-In the Basic Chaining, Policella et al. (2005) define an initial iterative procedure in which allocates activities to available chains in a completely random manner.
-Hence, the chosen chains have great randomicity, increasing the interdependencies among activities and lowering the slackness of the schedule.
-MaxCC defines the set of common chains to two activities that require more resources on the basis of Basic Chaining.
-While building the set of common chains, Policella et al. (2005) utilize a heuristic chain selection procedure to arrange the two activities to the set of common chains in order to generate a schedule with slackness, i.e. maximizing the number of common chains of the two activities to lower the additional constraints.
+In basic chaining, Policella et al. (2005) defined an initial iterative procedure, , that allocates activities to available chains completely randomly.
+Hence, the chosen chains have great randomicity, increasing interdependencies between activities and lowering the schedule slackness.
+Moreover, MaxCC defines a set of common chains for two activities that require more resources based on basic chaining.
+While building the set of common chains, Policella et al. (2005) employed a heuristic chain selection procedure to arrange the two activities with the set of common chains to generate a schedule with slackness (i.e., maximising the number of common chains of the two activities to lower the additional constraints).

-To this end, the following improvements are made for allocating an activity in the MaxCC:

-Selecting an initial chain randomly from among those available for , the constraint is posted, where is the last activity in chain .
-If needs more than one resource capacity unit, then the remaining set of available chains can be divided into two subsets: the set of chains , which has as the last activity, and the set of chains with .

-is allocated first to chains pertaining to the first subset to satisfy all remaining resource requirements, .

-In case the set is insufficient, the remaining units of will be allocated randomly to the first available chains of the second subset, .
+To this end, the following improvements were made to allocate an activity in the MaxCC.
+An initial chain was randomly selected from among those available for , and the constraint is posted, where is the last activity in chain .
+If requires more than one resource capacity unit, then the remaining set of available chains can be divided into two subsets: the set of chains with as the last activity, and the set of chains with .
+In addition, is allocated first to chains of the first subset to satisfy all remaining resource requirements, .
+If the set is insufficient, the remaining units of are allocated randomly to the first available chains of the second subset, .

 (a) MaxCC (b) MinID

 Figure 3.
-The MaxCC and the MinID.
+Maximising common chains and minimising interdependencies .